Education (EDUC)

 Develop in-depth understanding of scientifically based reading research and instruction for at risk and struggling readers.
 Provide the tools necessary to diagnose, evaluate and teach struggling readers.
 Assignments will include the development of intervention programs and the implementation of progress-monitoring reading assessments.

 EDUC 686.
-Literacy Coaching and Mentoring.
-(2 Credits)
+Student-Focused Coaching and Mentoring.
+(3 Credits)

-Examine roles and functions of literacy coaching and mentoring to provide professional development for literacy in the school setting.
+Examine roles and functions of student-focused coaching and mentoring to provide professional development in school settings.

 Prepare educators for school-wide comprehensive literacy program development and delivery.